-- After satisfactory completion of second year, students studying one of the below majors may have the opportunity to continue their studies with Western or transition to UNSW for years 3 and 4. (‘Subject to UNSW approval of the Student Transfer – Threshold Requirements.’)
+After satisfactory completion of second year, students studying one of the below majors may have the opportunity to continue their studies with Western or transition to UNSW for years 3 and 4 (subject to UNSW approval of the Student Transfer - Threshold Requirements).

-This specialisation includes core subjects from all branches of electrical engineering.
+The Electrical Engineering major includes core subjects from all branches of electrical engineering.
 Graduates will work in the fields of electronic components, computers, electro-magnetics, power generation and distribution systems, power and control in public utilities, telecommunications, manufacturing, and electrical systems.
 This major includes a mandatory 450 hour industrial placement as a completion requirement.

 Software Engineering provides a solid foundation in theoretical knowledge on computer software systems with practical acquisition of relevant industry skills.
 It covers the processes, methods, technical tools that are essential in the analysis, design, development, and verification of complex software systems.
 The program is offered inside an industry hub which will provide you with direct access and firsthand experience in these industries.
 Career opportunities for Software Engineering graduates can be found in a broad range of industries that operate on software systems, such as aviation, design, entertainment, finance, manufacturing, medical, public sector, telecommunications, and transportation.
 This major includes a mandatory 450 hour industrial placement as a completion requirement.

 Start your unlimited journey today.

 As an Engineering graduate, you can look forward to career opportunities in:

 Engineering Managers plan, organise, direct, control and coordinate the engineering and technical operations of organisations.